SaiShashankGP/Task-1/Minitask_2.md

 We want our MP3 player to

 1. Play .mp3 files
-2. Create playlists
+2. Create playlist
-3. Navigate through playlists
+3. Navigate through playlist
 4. Pause and Stop on command
-5. Scroll through the .mp3 file
+5. Scroll through the playing .mp3 file
-6. Show us the duration of .mp3 file and or current position
+6. Show us the duration of .mp3 file and our current position
 7. Control sound within the app

 Why are we using Tkinter?
 Because it is one of the most common and simple modules which deal with GUI in python.